DetachHead/basedpyright/docs/configuration.md

 - <a name="strictParameterNoneValue"></a> **strictParameterNoneValue** [boolean]: PEP 484 indicates that when a function parameter is assigned a default value of None, its type should implicitly be Optional even if the explicit type is not.
 When enabled, this rule requires that parameter type annotations use Optional explicitly in this case.

-- <a name="enableTypeIgnoreComments"></a> **enableTypeIgnoreComments** [boolean]: PEP 484 defines support for `# type: ignore` comments.
-This switch enables or disables support for these comments.
-This option is discouraged in favor of `# pyright: ignore` comments in basedpyright, as they are safer.
-[See here](https://docs.basedpyright.com/#/?id=reportignorecommentwithoutrule-enforce-that-all-ignore-comments-specify-an-error-code) for more information.

 - <a name="deprecateTypingAliases"></a> **deprecateTypingAliases** [boolean]: PEP 585 indicates that aliases to types in standard collections that were introduced solely to support generics are deprecated as of Python 3.9.
 This switch controls whether these are treated as deprecated.
 This applies only when pythonVersion is 3.9 or newer.

 - <a name="enableExperimentalFeatures"></a> **enableExperimentalFeatures** [boolean]: Enables a set of experimental (mostly undocumented) features that correspond to proposed or exploratory changes to the Python typing standard.
 These features will likely change or be removed, so they should not be used except for experimentation purposes.

-- <a name="enableReachabilityAnalysis"></a> **enableReachabilityAnalysis** [boolean]: (⚠ this rule is discoruaged in basedpyright in favor of `reportUnreachable`, it's only here for backwards compatibility) If enabled, code that is determined to be unreachable by type analysis is reported using a tagged hint.
-This setting does not affect code that is determined to be unreachable regardless of type analysis; such code is always reported as unreachable.
-This setting also has no effect when when using the command-line version of pyright because it never emits tagged hints for unreachable code.

 - <a name="disableBytesTypePromotions"></a> **disableBytesTypePromotions** [boolean]: Disables legacy behavior where `bytearray` and `memoryview` are considered subtypes of `bytes`.
 [PEP 688](https://peps.python.org/pep-0688/#no-special-meaning-for-bytes) deprecates this behavior, but this switch is provided to restore the older behavior.